henry-pan/Choosy/README.md

 * Create Room

-Users who are logged in can create a room.
-Other users can join this room.
-In the room lobby, users can enter their name and also see other people who have joined the room.
+Users who are logged in can create a room, which has a room code.
+Other users can enter this room code on the front page to join the room, regardless of logged in status.
+If a guest isn't logged in, they are prompted to enter a name.
+In the room lobby, all users can see other people who have joined the room.

 * Idea Submissions

-Users can submit ideas during the submission phase.
-The user's personal idea list is then combined with other users' personal idea list to form one big list of ideas.
+Users are given one minute to submit any ideas during the submission phase.
+The user's submissions list is then combined with other users' submissions list to form one big list of ideas.

 * Idea Voting